 Auro Natural Paints - (Natural Source, Clay-Based Paint) available online, ships to US and Canada.

-Try AFM Safecoat Low VOC Transitional Primer or Mythic primer, which is OK for me, but not great when wet.
-ECOs is another trusted brand that makes a primer.
+Try AFM Safecoat Low VOC Transitional Primer or their New Wallboard Primer for new drywall (both low-VOC, but they seal in toxins).
+ECOs is another trusted brand that makes primers including a new wallboard primer.
+Sherwin Williams Promar 200 is a zero-VOC primer (also no mildewcide).

 AFM makes MetalCoat Primer (zero-VOC), the Mythic Primer above can be used on metal.
 For small applications, you could try non-toxic DecoArt No-Prep Metal Paint.